Mexican cuisine: Maize

-Despite the introduction of wheat and rice to Mexico, maize is the most commonly consumed starch in almost all areas of the country and serves as the main ingredient in many local recipes (e.g. maize tortillas, atole, pozole, menudo, tamal).
+Despite the introduction of wheat and rice to Mexico, maize is the most commonly consumed grain in almost all areas of the country and serves as the main ingredient in many local recipes (such as maize tortillas, atole, pozole, menudo, and tamal).
 While also eaten fresh, most maize is dried, nixtamalized and ground into a dough called masa.
-This dough is used both fresh and fermented to make a wide variety of dishes from drinks (atole, pozole, etc.) to tamales, sopes, and much more.
-However, the most common way to eat maize in Mexico is in the form of a tortilla, which accompanies almost every dish.
+This dough is used both fresh and fermented to make a wide variety of dishes, from drinks (such as atole and pozole) to tamales, sopes, and many other foods.
+However, the most common way to eat maize in Mexico is in the form of tortillas, which accompany almost every dish.
 Tortillas are made of maize in most of the country, but other regional versions exist, such as wheat in the north or plantain, yuca and wild greens in Oaxaca.

 Chile peppers

 The other basic ingredient in all parts of Mexico is the chile pepper.
 Mexican food has a reputation for being very spicy, but it has a wide range of flavors and while many spices are used for cooking, not all are spicy.
 Many dishes also have subtle flavors.
 Chiles are indigenous to Mexico and their use dates back thousands of years.
 They are used for their flavors and not just their heat, with Mexico using the widest variety.
 If a savory dish or snack does not contain chile pepper, hot sauce is usually added, and chile pepper is often added to fresh fruit and sweets.

 The importance of the chile goes back to the Mesoamerican period, where it was considered to be as much of a staple as corn and beans.
-In the 16th century, Bartolomé de las Casas wrote that without chiles, the indigenous people did not think they were eating.
+In the 16th century, Bartolomé de las Casas wrote that, without chiles, the indigenous people did not think they were eating.
 Even today, most Mexicans believe that their national identity would be at a loss without chiles and the many varieties of sauces and salsas created using chiles as their base.